ALASdoo/alasdoo_com_v2/content/english/career/fullstack.md

 ---

-### TECHNICAL SKILLS
+### WHAT QUALIFIES YOU?

+- 1+ years direct experience in a professional capacity
-- C#, .NET
+- Experience with C#, .NET
 - Experience with Angular, JavaScript, HTML, CSS
-- SQL and MSSQL(TransactSQL)
+- Knowledge of SQL and MSSQL (TransactSQL)
-- Experience with Python is plus
-- Experience working with version control systems such as SVN
+- Experience in working with version control systems such as SVN
-- Experience running a real world website with at least 50 000 visitors per day with a large database is an advantage
+- Fluency in English
-- Great communication skills: remote and physical
+- Great communication skills
+- Collaborative team spirit
 - A grasp of international business relations and cross-cultural competence
-- Excellent Team Player
+- A bachelor’s degree in computer science, information systems or related fields

 ---

-### WHAT QUALIFIES YOU?
+### WHAT QUALIFIES US?

-- Education: A bachelor’s degree in computer science, information systems or related fields.
-- Language: Aspirants must have an excellent grasp of oral and written English.
-- Experience: 1+ years direct experience in a professional capacity.
-We will consider students of final year with project work experience

-PS: Aspirants will be considered even when their qualification and skills don't perfectly match these.
+#### ALAS is one Energetic and Exciting Workplace

+- Stable and on-going employment with a steady stream of exciting duties
+- An easily accessible workplace by car, bus, bike or foot
+- A refreshing work environment with a yard and plenty chill-out areas

+#### ALAS cares about its Talents

+- Your private time is safe with our 8 hour work day and no forced overtime
+- An attractive pay check that keeps you motivated
+- A fertile environment for development and growth

+#### ALAS mouthwatering Perks

+- Enjoy sponsored lunch and delicious coffee at work
+- Enjoy weekly visits from a massage therapist
+- Enjoy a customized bonus you can use as you wish (gym/private health insurance, etc.)

 ---

-### BENEFITS

-**ALAS doo is one Energetic and Exciting Workplace**

-- An energetic team of go-getters at ALAS doo, always excited about breaking new bounds.
-- Stable and on-going employment with a steady stream of exciting projects.
-- A refreshing work environment with a yard and plenty chill-out areas.
-- An easily accessible work place by car, bus, bike or foot.

-**ALAS doo cares about its Talents**

-- Your private time is safe with our 8 hour work day and no forced overtime.
-- An attractive pay check that keeps you motivated.

-**ALAS doo’s mouthwatering Perks**

-- Enjoy sponsored lunch and delicious coffee at work.
-- Enjoy weekly visits from a massage therapist.
-- Enjoy customized bonus you can use as you wish (gym/private health insurance, etc).
+### Are we the perfect match?

+If You think so, simply send your resume to <jobs@alasdoo.com> and leave the rest to us.

 ---

-### Are you the one we have been looking to hire?

-Take on the ALAS doo challenge!

-Join the team today!

-> Send your CV to: <jobs@alasdoo.com>

----

-### APPLICATION DEADLINE

-We perform interviews as applications come in and encourage you to apply as soon as possible, if you are interested.
+### WHEN TO APPLY?

+As soon as possible!
+We conduct interviews on a first-come, first-served basis, so be fast & fearless!

+Only short-listed candidates will be invited for an interview.
+We can’t wait to meet You!